lipenco/rgsoc-blog/source/posts/2013-08-19-things-that-blown-my-mind.md

 Recently spend a lot of time watching my new favourite coding show: [Software as a Service on edx.org](https://courses.edx.org/accounts/login?next=/courses/BerkeleyX/CS-169.1x/2013_Summer/courseware).
 This is totally awesome.

-I am also proud of Bettina and Meren with who I managed to launch [Speakreinen Liste](http://speakerinnen-liste.herokuapp.com/).
+I am also proud of Bettina and Maren with who I managed to launch [Speakreinen Liste](http://speakerinnen-liste.herokuapp.com/).
 Not without any bugs, but who cares when effects are so nice.

 ### Today I Learned: